Jim Nill: Professional

 Nill played one season for the Salt-Lake Golden Eagles of the Central Hockey League (CHL) in 1980–81.
 He finally made his NHL debut in 1982 for the St. Louis Blues.
 He only played one season for the Blues before being traded to the Vancouver Canucks with Tony Currie, Rick Heinz and St. Louis' fourth-round draft pick (Shawn Kilroy) in the 1982 NHL Entry Draft in exchange for Glen Hanlon on March 9, 1982.
 He helped the Canucks to the 1982 Stanley Cup Finals where they would lose to the New York Islanders 4–0.

 After two more seasons in Vancouver, Nill was traded to the Boston Bruins in exchange for Peter McNab on February 3, 1984.
 He did not receive very much ice time in Boston and consequently the Bruins ended up trading him to the Winnipeg Jets for Morris Lukowich on February 4, 1985.
 He played nearly four years for Winnipeg.
-However, they were not able to defeat the powerhouse Edmonton Oilers or the Calgary Flames.
 He was sent to the American Hockey League (AHL)'s Moncton Hawks.
 He did not stay in New Brunswick long as Detroit Red Wings head coach Jacques Demers liked his tough style of play and acquired him on January 11, 1988 in exchange for fellow journeyman NHLer Mark Kumpel.

 Nill played the final three years of his NHL career in Detroit with brief stints for the AHL's Adirondack Red Wings.
 In Adirondack, he was a teammate of Sheldon Kennedy.
 He retired from professional hockey after 1991.

 Management career

 Ottawa and Detroit

-After Nill retired as an active player, he joined the scouting staff of the Ottawa Senators as amateur scout.
+After Nill retired as an active player, he joined the data analytics of the Ottawa Senators as amateur scout.
 He was promoted to professional scout after only two years.
 He joined the Detroit Red Wings' front office in the summer of 1994 following his three-year stint with Ottawa.

 Nill's duties with Detroit included directing their amateur scouting and selections at the annual NHL Entry Draft.
 He had also served as the general manager of the Adirondack Red Wings.

 Nill continued to oversee the development of the Red Wings' prospects that are currently assigned to Detroit's main affiliate, the Grand Rapids Griffins of the AHL, as well as those in the Canadian junior and European leagues.

 In his management role with the Detroit Red Wings, he helped the team to four Stanley Cup Championships in 1997, 1998, 2002 and 2008.